List of non-EU countries compliant with new EU antimicrobial requirements

 Timeline

-The antimicrobials list of countries permitted to export animal products to the EU applies from 3 September 2026 (24 months after the revised Model health certificates enter into force).
+The antimicrobials list of countries permitted to export animal products to the EU applies from 3 September 2026.

 What are the major implications for exporting countries?

-Only countries included in the antimicrobials list for the marked commodity or commodities (see Table 1) will be authorised to continue exporting these products to the EU from 3 September 2026.
+Only countries included in the antimicrobials list for the marked commodity or commodities (see Table 1) are authorised to continue exporting these products to the EU from 3 September 2026.

 The list will be updated as necessary, on the basis of the evidence and guarantees received by the EU.